Juan-Mateos/Juan-Mateos.github.io/_pages/about.md

 Hi, my name is Juan Mateos-Garcia.

 I am Director of Innovation at [Nesta](http://www.nesta.org.uk"), the UK Innovation Foundation.
-There, I work in a team of data scientists, data developers, visualisation designers and policy experts using new sources of data and data science methods to inform innovation policy.
+There, I lead a team of data scientists, data developers, visualisation designers and policy experts using new sources of data and data science methods to inform innovation policy.

-You can find out more about the work of the team [here](https://www.nesta.org.uk/project/innovation-mapping/).
+You can find out more about our work [here](https://www.nesta.org.uk/project/innovation-mapping/).

 This is my personal page, with information about my publications, presentations and blogs.

+Note that this is work in progress.
+I still need to add several papers, talks and policy work.

 ## Research interests